Noncustodial parent earned income credit

 - have paid at least the court-ordered amount of child support during the tax year.

 You may claim the greater of:

-- 20% of the federal EIC that you could have claimed if the noncustodial child met the qualifying child definition.
+- 20% of the federal EIC that you could have claimed (based on your NY recomputed FAGI) if the noncustodial child met the qualifying child definition.
 Compute it as if you had one qualifying child without the benefit of the joint return phase-out amount (even if you had a married filing joint return); or

-- 2.5 times the federal EIC that you could have claimed if you met the eligibility requirements, computed as if you had no qualifying children.
-If the credit exceeds your tax liability, you can get a refund without interest.
+- 2.5 times the federal EIC that you could have claimed (based on your NY recomputed FAGI) if you met the eligibility requirements, computed as if you had no qualifying children.

 You don't need to verify eligibility to claim the credit.
 The New York State Office of Temporary and Disability Assistance automatically verifies that you:

-- have a child support order payable through a support collection unit; and
+- have a child support order payable through a New York State SCU, and

 - are current in your payments as required by the court order.

-For additional information on claiming this credit, see Form IT-209, Claim for Noncustodial Parent New York State Earned Income Credit, and its instructions.
+- Form IT-209, Claim for Noncustodial Parent New York State Earned Income Credit, and its instructions